NewsWhip/slate/source/index.html.md

 There are 2 different endpoints:

 * `POST /v1/articles` - provides stories(web articles, youtube post) matching the query provided
-* `POST /v1/fbPosts` - provides facebook posts matching the query provided
+* `POST /v1/fbPosts` - provides Facebook posts matching the query provided
 * `POST /v1/stats` - provides stats on the content matching the query provided

 ## POST /v1/articles

-> Get the top trending stories published in the United States or the United Kingdom that have Rihanna in the headlien and are not published in youtube.com over the last 7 days
+> Get the top trending stories published in the United States or the United Kingdom that have Rihanna in the headline and are not published in youtube.com over the last 7 days

 ``` shell
 curl -H "Content-Type: application/json" -X POST -d '{